Skip to content

 # Configure upstream server, specify group name with -group, and exclude the server from the default group with -exclude-default-group.

-server 192.168.1.1 -group home -exclude-default-group
+server 192.168.1.1 -group local -exclude-default-group

-server 10.0.0.1 -group office -exclude-default-group
+server 10.0.0.1 -group com -exclude-default-group

 server 8.8.8.8